 Porto Velho is the capital of Rondônia State, with a population close to 450,000 and is located on the border of Rondônia and the state of Amazonas.
 The town is an important trading centre for cassiterite, the mining of which nowadays represents the most important economic activity in the region, and is also a transportation and communications centre.
 Porto Velho lies on the eastern shore of the Rio Madeira, one of the many tributaries of the Amazon River, which is an important geographic barrier between the two centres of endemism we focus on during this special tour, Rondônia and Inambari.
 Rondônia state was once almost entirely covered in tropical forest, but with the mining in the 50s came also a trend of human migration to the state (almost a million people), who were allowed by the government to settle on large cattle farms in the region, and for a long time this led a huge area of Rondônia to suffer from unbridled deforestation.
 Despite the vast loss of forest in Rondônia, there are still some extensive regions of continuous forest and we will be visiting some of these in the northeastern and northwestern parts of the state.

-Brazil’s Southwest Amazonia: Day 2 From Porto Velho airport we will travel to the remote village of Tabajara, situated on the Rio Machado, where we will stay for four nights.
-We should arrive in time for some initial exploration.
+Brazil’s Southwest Amazonia: Day 2 From Porto Velho airport we will travel to the remote village of Tabajara, situated on the Rio Machado, where we will stay for three nights.
+We will arrive in time for some initial exploration.

 Recent surveys have recorded nearly five hundred species of birds in the Tabajara area.
 The composition is similar to that around Alto do Bode (in Campos Amazônicos National Park), which is relatively close along the Rio Machado, but in Tabajara we will cover more areas and more habitats.
 Every site visited in the area will provide good birding, both in terms of quality and quantity.